essenbee/synthesizer/README.md

 Added a GUI octave selector and had initial stab at making the keyboard polyphonic.
 Merged a PR that added a T4 template to generate the view model.

+#### Episode 36

+Merged a PR that added a spectrum analyser and waveform visualizer to the GUI.
+Moved from wavetables to signal generators in the `SynthWaveProvider` class, and implemented ADSR envelopes to shape the sound profile of notes.
+Finally, created a low pass filter and a tremolo effect for the synthesizer.
+The GUI elements of these latter were left for another stream.

 ## Contributors

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):